 Coaching for Academics and Writers

-Writers and academics face intense pressure to produce excellent writing while juggling numerous competing demands on their time.
+Writers and academics face intense pressure to produce excellent writing while juggling numerous competing demands on their time and energy.
 Whether you are also a teacher, researcher, or administrator, or perhaps a combination of all three with other responsibilities too, it can sometimes feel as if everything conspires against your intentions to write.

 It doesn’t have to be this way.